brendanbignell/CUDA_MonteCarloOptionPricer/README.md

  ### 2.3.  barrier_dl_pytorch.ipynb

  First attempt at using PyTorch to train a Deep Learning model to predict the price of Barrier Options.
-The model was trained using a file of 100K to 10 million barrier options.

  ![PyTorch Barriers](https://github.com/brendanbignell/CUDA_MonteCarloOptionPricer/blob/master/images/PyTorchBarriers.png)